TL;DR — Swiss Cantonal Tax Comparison 2026

 Which French-speaking cantons are the most attractive?

-In French-speaking Switzerland, Valais is the most competitive (~33% at CHF 100,000), followed by Fribourg (~35%) and Neuchâtel (~37%).
-Vaud, Geneva and Jura are significantly more expensive.
+In French-speaking Switzerland, Valais and Fribourg are the most competitive, followed by Neuchâtel; Vaud, Geneva and Jura are significantly more expensive for high earners.
 Valais combines moderate taxation with a lower cost of living, making it a credible alternative for mobile self-employed workers.
+Compare exact amounts using the official cantonal calculators.

 How are self-employed sole proprietors taxed?

 Sole proprietors are taxed under income tax (FIT + cantonal + municipal), like an individual.
 The profit from self-employment is added to other income.
-Social charges apply on top (AVS/AI/APG ~10.1%, identical across all cantons).
+Social charges apply on top (AVS/AI/APG ~10.0%, identical across all cantons).

 LLC or sole proprietorship: which pays less tax?